Matters of the Heart (1993 film)

 Matters of The Heart is a 1993 Ghanaian love story.
 This love story was one that brought couples together and they enjoy themselves as they watch the movie.

 Plot

-The movie emphasised on two love birds who were madly in love with each other.
-Nico in the movie was deeply in love with Sekina.
+The movie revolves around two love birds, Nico and Sekina, who were madly in love.
 Nico's family would not agree to the relationship between the two love birds.
-The reason was Sekina was from a very poor background and Nico was from a wealthy family and his family won't agree with their relationship.
+The reason being that Sekina was from a very poor background and Nico was from a wealthy family.